syntruth/tsuri/README.md

 higher up in the tree are towards the front of the array, and thus those lower down in the tree are towards the end of the array.

+**toJSON**(childrenAttr, dataHandler) => Object
+This will return an JSON object representation of the tree; it is sort of the opposite of Tsuri.parse().
+The `childrenAttr` tells the method what attribute to use for the children array, and defaults to 'children'.
+The dataHandler is an optional function so you can massage how the data is returned.
+This function *_must_* return an Object.
+If left undefined, a default data handler is used which simply returns node.data.

 **toString**() => String
 This returns a string representation of the tree, with the IDs listed for each node.